Korean Consumers, Bloggers Visit with U.S. Industry Leaders

 USMEF President and CEO Philip Seng introduced the program, which included two celebrity chefs, Chef Lee Sang-hak and Chef Shin Hyo-seob, who are very popular with Korean consumers.
 Their cooking demonstration gave the participants a sampling of U.S. beef chuck eye roll skewers with black olive Chimichurri sauce.

 Representing the luxurious Westin Chosun hotel in Seoul, Chef Lee praised the quality of U.S. beef and stressed its good taste and quality.
 “It is more credible to hear from the people from the U.S. how cattle and hogs are raised and beef is produced,” said one consumer.

 “The U.S. meat stories from the homemakers from the U.S. have touched my heart,” said one blogger.
 “It was a great time.
 I always have a good time when I participate in USMEF’s activities because you can get valuable information as well as you can taste delicious meat.”

 One blogger, whose writings are viewed by nearly 2,000 Korean consumers daily, posted this.

-Funding for the seminar was provided through the USDA Market Access Program (MAP) as well as the Beef Checkoff and Pork Checkoff programs.
+Funding for the seminar was provided through the USDA Market Access Program (MAP) as well as the Beef Checkoff program.

-In 2011, South Korea was a leading market for both U.S. beef and pork exports, buying 154,019 metric tons (339.6 million pounds) of beef valued at $686 million, and 188,307 metric tons (415.1 million pounds) of pork valued at $497.1 million.
+In 2011, South Korea was a leading market for U.S. beef, buying 154,019 metric tons (339.6 million pounds) valued at $686 million.
 The recent implementation of the Korea-U.S. Free Trade Agreement is expected to enhance export opportunities for both in the coming years.